Xinchen Liu (刘鑫辰)

 - November, 2020, the codebase for human parsing and vehicle parsing in our papers of ACM MM’19 and ACM MM’20, has been released, please refer to CODE.
-It supported multiple segmentation and parsing methods and two datasets (LIP for human, MVP for vehicle).
+It supported multiple segmentation and parsing methods and two datasets (LIP for humans, MVP for vehicles).

 - November, 2020, the code for the paper, “Beyond the Parts: Learning Multi-view Cross-part Correlation for Vehicle Re-identification, ACM MM, 2020”, has been released, please refer to CODE.

-- August, 2020, one regular paper and one demo paper are accpepted by ACM Multimedia, 2020.
+- August, 2020, one regular paper and one demo paper are accepted by ACM Multimedia, 2020.

 - July, 2020, we released a large-scale multi-grained vehicle parsing dataset, MVP dataset, for vehicle part segmentation.
-For more datails, please refer to MVP.
+For more details, please refer to MVP.

 - July, 2020, one paper was published on IEEE Transactions on Image Processing LINK.